n3cr0Tech/zGame/README.md

 # zGame
 Zappos Challenge game
+NOTE:
-Please view code.txt for my actual code
+**Please view code.txt for my actual code
-The zGame.swf is my game that you could run as long as you have flash
+**The zGame.swf is my game that you could run as long as you have flash **The source file with graphics and code all together is zGame.fla

 STORY: You are Nelson, the biggest nerd in the school.
 Usually, you can get by